Rishang/install-release/README.md

   GitHub / GitLab release installer based on your system (Linux/MacOS)

+  Options:
+    --install-completion   Install completion for the current shell.
+    --show-completion      Show completion for the current shell, to copy it or customize the installation.
+    --help                Show this message and exit.

   Commands:
-    get      | Install GitHub/GitLab repository CLI tool from its releases ls       | List all installed CLI tools rm       | Remove any installed CLI tool upgrade  | Upgrade all installed CLI tools from their repositories state    | Show the current stored state of Install-Release config   | Set configs for Install-Release
+    get      | Install GitHub/GitLab repository CLI tool from its releases upgrade  | Upgrade all installed CLI tools from their repositories ls       | List all installed CLI tools rm       | Remove any installed CLI tool config   | Set configs for Install-Release
-    pull     | Install tools from the remote install-release state URL hold     | Keep an installed CLI tool's updates on hold. me       | Update the Install-Release tool.
+    state    | Show the current stored state of Install-Release pull     | Install tools from the remote install-release state URL hold     | Keep an installed CLI tool's updates on hold. me       | Update the Install-Release tool.